pingcap/docs-cn/op-guide/recommendation.md

 > **Note**:
 >
 > - In the test environment, the TiDB and PD can be deployed on the same server.
-> - For performance-related testing, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
+> - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.

 ### Production environment